MathyFurret/pokemon-showdown/server/chat-plugins/trainer-conquest/README.md

 turning it into a full chat game programmed into a PS server.

 However, I overwhelmed myself with the scope of the project and became too busy / fixated on other things to finish it.
 So for now I've shelved it.
+I have pushed the code I've written but it's not in a playable state.

-You can contact PkmnKingdom or Mathy for more info, or if you're interested in finishing this.
+You can contact PkmnKingdom#1887 or Mathy#0845 for more info, or if you're interested in finishing this.